Locations:

 A note from Cleveland Clinic

-Using electricity as medical treatment might sound like science fiction.
-But electrosurgery has been used for centuries.
+Using electricity as a medical treatment might sound like science fiction.
+But electrosurgery has been around for centuries.
 Fulguration is a medical mainstay that dates back to the early 1900s.
-Healthcare providers of that time named the process after the Latin term for lightning because fulguration creates sparks to generate healing heat that destroys abnormal cells in your body and helps stop bleeding.
+Healthcare providers of that time named the process after the Latin term for lightning because fulguration creates sparks to generate healing heat.

-Healthcare providers understand and place a priority on safe ways to use fulguration and other electrosurgery.
+Healthcare providers take care to use fulguration to heal while keeping you safe.
 If your healthcare provider recommends fulguration, ask them for procedure details so you understand how electrosurgery can power your medical treatment.

 Medically Reviewed